firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/Printf-Synthesis.rst

 ---------------------------

 **+print-file**
-    Specifies the file into which the synthesized printf log should written.
+    Specifies the file name stem.
+Generated files will be of the form `<print-file><N>`, with one output file generated per clock domain.
+The associated clock domain's name and frequency relative to the base clock is included in the header of the output file.

 **+print-start**
-    Specifies the target-cycle at which the printf trace should be captured in the simulator.
+    Specifies the target-cycle in cycles of the base clock at which the printf trace should be captured in the simulator.
 Since capturing high-bandwidth printf traces will slow down simulation, this allows the user to reach the region-of-interest at full simulation speed.

 **+print-end**
-    Specifies the target cycle at which to stop pulling the synthesized print trace from the simulator.
+    Specifies the target-cycle in cycles of the base clock at which to stop pulling the synthesized print trace from the simulator.

 **+print-binary**